plblum/jivs/docs/Learning.md

 You need these tools to setup your ValidationSummary:
 * An HTML element to host the ValidationSummary.
-* A function that responds to the `onValidationStateChanged callback` on the ValidationManager.
+* A function that responds to the `onValidationStateChanged callback` on the ValueHostsManager.
 This function will gather the data and update the ValidationSummary.
-* Use the `getIssuesFound()` function on ValidationManager to retrieve those issues.
+* Use the `getIssuesFound()` function on ValueHostsManager to retrieve those issues.
->You will get issues generated by your business logic too with `ValidationManager.addExternalIssuesFound()`.
+>You will get issues generated by your business logic too with `ValueHostsManager.addExternalIssuesFound()`.

 We've modified the original example to provide a \<div> used for the ValidationSummary.
 It is shown outside of the \<form> but can be inside, and can be offered in multiple locations too:
 ```ts